 I feel like the most important thing when it comes to adventuring with a fear of heights is to have a good and patient support system.
 This was Kinga and my first time climbing a mountain.
 Justin has some experience but our trip leader, Chris, is very well-experienced and equipped to lead us all.
 Although we’re not very experienced as a whole, they were the best team to have done this with and I’m grateful for their patience throughout the weekend.
 Knowing how terrified I am of heights, I was never the one at the back of the group – it gives me some peace of mind to be in the middle, to see people surrounding me.
 It helps minimize the fear of heights knowing I am really not alone up there… and blocks some of the heights within my peripheral vision.
 Chris did bring a rope in case we wanted to jump on it, but in the steeper sections (& in the moments when I really got in my head and freaked out), he kicked bucket steps to help make it easier for Kinga and I to just walk up so we made it to the top of our first couloir without roping up.

-After reaching the top of the couloir, we were able to take a nice break before a short traverse in the snow and then a short class two rock scramble to the summit.
+After reaching the top of the couloir, we were able to take a nice break before a short traverse in the snow and then a short class two rock scramble to the summit of Sierra Nevada’s Matterhorn Peak.
 We did rope up for this section.
 The summit is actually right above the couloir when you look straight up!

-Traversing in snow is probably the most uncomfortable part of it all for me.
+Traversing in the snow is probably the most uncomfortable part of it all for me.
 I’ve learned the proper techniques to do it… but something about it makes me more nervous than anything else.
-I moved extremely slow.
+I moved extremely slowly.

 At 11:30 am (12,285 ft), we reached the summit of the highest peak in the Sawtooth Range of the Sierra Nevada: Matterhorn Peak – my first winter mountaineering ascent!
 From the peak, you get 360 views looking into the Eastern Sierra and Yosemite!
 The summit was a beautiful, sunny 18 degrees with a wind chill of 9 degrees – the most perfect weather I could have imagined.
 After enjoying it for about 45 mins, we started to make our way down.